Jeon-ChanYoung/CookieRun-AI/README.md

 # Cookie-Run-AI-v3
 Play in an environment where an AI learns the first stage of Cookie Run, “The Witch's Oven,” and generates the next screen in real time based on your input.
+This is so called World Model for games based on (FSQ) VQ-VAE + RSSM.

 **Previous Version:**
 - https://github.com/Jeon-ChanYoung/Cookie-Run-AI